2025 HEW

 Speakers:

-• Katherine France, DMD, MBE, Penn Dental (PI)
+• Katherine France, DMD, MBE, Assistant Professor of Oral Medicine, Penn Dental

-• Abigail Green, DNP, RN, AGPCNP-BC, Penn Dental
+• Abigail Green, DNP, RN, AGPCNP-BC, Instructor, Penn Dental

-• Marissa DeCesaris-Siegel, DNP, CRNP, PMHNP-BC, RN, Penn Nursing,
+• Marissa DeCesaris-Siegel, DNP, CRNP, PMHNP-BC, RN, Practice Assistant Professor, Penn Nursing

-• Edward (Ted) Kreider, MD, PhD, Penn Medicine,
+• Edward (Ted) Kreider, MD, PhD, Assistant Professor of Medicine, Penn Medicine

-• M. Elle Saine, MD, PhD, MA, Penn Medicine
+• M. Elle Saine, MD, PhD, MA, Fellow and Post-Doctoral Researcher, Penn Medicine;

 t